 It has recently been reported that, Prime Minister Justin Trudeau is in self-isolation after his wife tested positive for COVID-19.

-“Approximately one week ago, the response to COVID-19 in Canada began to shift from taking modest precautions, such as carrying hand-sanitizer with you in public and social distancing, to becoming the genuine pivot of nearly everyone’s life.”
+“Approximately one week ago, the response to COVID-19 in Canada began to shift from taking modest precautions, such as carrying hand-sanitizer with you in public and social distancing, to becoming the genuine pivot of nearly everyone’s life.”null

 “Today most people are self-isolating (there isn’t currently a state-enforced self-quarantine) and avoiding all non-essential events.
 Additionally, Canada has introduced travel bans and has closed the US-Canadian border.
 Some of the biggest problems that Canada faces include making mass testing available and also enacting an economic stimulus for Canadians who need help paying their rent and buying basic amenities when many have been told to stay home from work without pay.
 My province, Ontario, has suspended all new or processing evictions in order to ensure that no one loses their homes or apartments in this time.”

 Official information from the government of Canada here (in English).